thaydan/ocp7/README.md

 # ocp7

+BileMo is a BTB smartphone provider, when you have a client account with us, you can access the list of smartphones we offer through our API.
+You also have the possibility to manage your customers directly from our API.
+Here is how to use it.

 ## Read the API documentation
 To know all about the request entries, the parameters and make tests, go to the documentation by accessing : /api/doc